-- Curriculum vitae;

-- A statement of the applicant's career objectives, special professional and academic interests and reasons why the candidate wishes to pursue the Master of Arts in IPIM Program;

-- 2 letters of recommendation; and,
+- Curriculum vitae: - A statement of the applicant's career objectives, special professional and academic interests and reasons why the candidate wishes to pursue the Master of Arts in IPIM Program; - 2 letters of recommendation; and. - Interview with the M.A. in IPIM Admissions Committee

-- In-person interview